graycoreio/daffodil/README.md

 **Running the example foundation-app**

+- Ensure that lerna is installed in your local environment `npm install --global lerna`.
+- Clone this repository and run `cd daffodil`.
-- After cloning this repository, run `lerna bootstrap`.
+- Run `lerna bootstrap`.
 This will basically run `npm install` in all required packages within the project.
 - Compile the `@daffodil/core` project by running `npm run-script build:lib`.
 This will compile the `@daffodil/core` module into an npm package in the `dist` folder, identical to the one located in the npm `@daffodil/core` repository.
 - To run the foundation-app that points to the built `@daffodil/core` module, run `ng serve --app=foundation-demo`.
 This will serve the foundation-app to `localhost:4200`.